SJTUJohnClass/Minivim/README.md

   #### <a id = "4.2.1"> Word Completion </a>

     MiniVim gives some options for auto-completion when user has entered the prefix.
 You may need an extra window to display the alternative words and let user select words.
-    To complete current word, the user should first press 'Tab'.
+    To complete the current word, the user should first press `Tab`.
 If there is more than one option, the user should then enter numbers (to choose the word) or $\leftarrow \rightarrow$ (to switch between the pages, just like your `shu ru fa`.
 I really do not know what it is in English TAT).
 Otherwise, your program should complete the words directly after 'Tab' is pressed.

-    If the user want to type 'Tab', they should press 'Tab' twice.
+    If the user want to type `Tab`, they should press `Tab` twice if this extension is implemented.

     You can get the english word library named `words_alpha.txt` in this repo.